 Procurement is an essential component of any business.
 In order to operate effectively and produce its own goods and services, every organization must procure various goods and services from third party vendors.Continue reading “Streamline your Procurement Process | A Complete Guide”

-Purchase requisitions and purchase orders – more commonly referred to as POs – are both key documents in an efficient procurement process for any business.
-They enable teams to plan purchases adequately, plan budgets, and provide proof of spending in case of financial audits.Continue reading “Purchase Orders vs Purchase Requisitions – how they are different”
+Purchase requisitions and purchase orders (“POs”) are both key documents in an efficient procurement process for any business.
+They allow teams to plan purchases adequately, plan budgets, and provide proof of spending in case of financial audits.Continue reading “Purchase Orders vs Purchase Requisitions – How Are They Different?”

 People often confuse purchase orders (also known as POs) and invoices or use them interchangeably.
 In fact, they are two different documents that each serve their own purpose.
 Both are key elements of the procurement process for any business.